-According to the Department of Industrial Policy & Promotion (DIPP), the cumulative FDI inflow in Jharkhand including Bihar from April 2000 to December 2018 is US$ 113 million.
-During 2018-19**, exports from the state stood at US$ 891.72 million.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative FDI inflows in the state of Assam* during April 2000 to December 2018 is US$ 113 million.
+During 2018-19**, exports from the state stood at US$ 316.80 million.

-The following are some of the major initiatives taken by the government to promote Jharkhand as an investment destination:\
+The Assam government has approved 11 integrated infrastructure development centres across the state.
+Some of the major initiatives taken by the government to promote Assam as an investment destination are:

 Note: P – Provisional, * - Including Arunachal Pradesh, Manipur, Mizoram, Meghalaya, Assam and Tripura, ** - Upto February 2019